 Loween, S. & Sato, M. (2017).
 Routledge handbook of instructed second language acquisition

 Schwieter, J. W. (2013).
-Innovative research and practices in second language acquisition.
+Innovative research and practices in second language acquisition and bilingualism. also available in print

 The following is just a selection of some of the major journals in applied linguistics & discourse studies that the Library subscribes to.